What Is an EVM? The Basics of Electronic Voting Machines

 With the rapid spread of internet use, the voting process naturally grew to fit the new trend.

+In internet voting, voters will vote from any computer connected to the internet.
 The i-voting system quickly became an opportunity to make democracy easier.

 However, several countries decided that the Internet was not a secure voting means; therefore, this method is not often used.